leuiy/holc-environment-heat-inequity-health-life/README.md

 - LST deviation spikes sharply as ndvi_diff approaches −0.416
 - Quadratic multiple regression with mean-centering (R²=0.426)
 - LST is heavily influenced by physical factors; ML models were built solely to verify the absence of underfitting in the regression model
-- Hard-voting ensemble (R²=0.485) confirms no significant underfitting; Group K-Fold CV by city name applied for cross-validation
+- A hard-voting ensemble (Test R²=0.485) confirmed the absence of underfitting in the regression model.
+City-level Group K-Fold CV was implemented for robust cross-validation.
 - LST declines beyond the inflection point (high-rise shadowing effect) — the most heat-vulnerable areas are those around the threshold, not the densest cores
 - Regional inflection points vary: the arid West is sensitive to even minor green space loss; the dense-canopy Northeast shows relatively high resilience
 - HOLC → NDVI → LST mediation ratio: 104% (suppression effect) — controlling for vegetation reverses the sign of HOLC's direct path; Bootstrap 95% CI [0.436, 0.496] excludes 0
-- NDVI → LST → Health & Life mediation: full mediation confirmed for sleep deprivation, food insecurity, and housing instability
+- NDVI → LST → Health & Livelihood Vulnerability mediation: full mediation confirmed for sleep deprivation, food insecurity, and housing instability
-- Final 4-step serial mediation (HOLC → NDVI → LST → Health & Life): partial mediation confirmed in 14 of 15 variables — independent socioeconomic pathways (economic isolation, healthcare infrastructure gaps) coexist alongside the environmental route
+- Final 4-step serial mediation (HOLC → NDVI → LST → Health & Livelihood Vulnerability): partial mediation confirmed in 14 of 15 variables — independent socioeconomic pathways (economic isolation, healthcare infrastructure gaps) coexist alongside the environmental route

 ## Conclusion
 Historical HOLC grades have driven regional vegetation disparities over 100 years, fully mediating their impact on present-day LST